 Shape and bake the babka: Coat a standard loaf pan with cooking spray and line with parchment paper, leaving an 2-inch overhand on the long sides.
 Set aside.

-Dust a clean surface with flour and roll the chilled dough out to a rectangle roughly 10- x 14-inches (about 1/4-inch thick with a long side facing you (landscape orientation).
-Using an offset spatula, spread the cooled apples over the surface of the dough, leaving a 1-inch strip bare along the long side away from you.
+Dust a clean surface with flour and roll the chilled dough out to a rectangle roughly 10- x 14-inches, about 1/4-inch thick, with a long side facing you (landscape orientation).
+Using a large offset spatula, spread the cooled apples over the surface of the dough, leaving a 1-inch strip bare along the long side away from you.

 Tightly roll the dough up from the long side facing you, making a 14-inch rope.
 Chill the rope for at least 30 minutes (chilling helps the dough hold its shape while you twist it).